2019 NCAA Men's Lacrosse Tournament: Bracket, schedule, scores | NCAA.com

-The 2019 NCAA Men's Lacrosse Tournament continues on May 25 with the national semifinals.
+The 2019 NCAA Men's Lacrosse tournament national semifinals are set for May 25.
 Below, get the tournament bracket, schedule and scores.

 On Saturday, Duke and Virginia both won to advance to the semifinals next weekend.
 On Sunday, Penn State and Yale also punched their tickets to the semis.